Ghost of Tsushima: Audio and music

 Brad Meyer served as the game's audio lead.
-To record the sound of swordfighting, the team used sword blanks previously used in recording sessions for God of War, which was developed by Santa Monica Studio, another Sony developer.
+To record the sound of sword fighting, the team used sword blanks previously used in recording sessions for God of War, which was developed by Santa Monica Studio, another Sony developer.
 According to Meyer, the team spent a lot of time "scraping them against each other, clanging them together, swinging them, suspending them from the ceiling and spinning them around" in order to record interesting sounds.
 The team also used them to cut through fruits, vegetables, and cloth to create the sound of a sword cutting through a human body.
 Combat sounds are deemphasized when the player is exploring and not engaged in combat.
 Jin's wind chimes were recorded using a Japanese fūrin.
 The black-naped oriole was chosen as the game's guide bird because it can be found in Japan and Meyer had the opportunity to record its sound during a vacation in Sri Lanka in 2018.
 The audio and music system was initially based on that of Infamous Second Son, in which combat music will gradually intensify over three different states.
 However, due to additional gameplay elements found in Ghost of Tsushima such as ghost stance and standoff, the team was required to create additional states for the combat music.